kadauw/IMKF/AM.md

 •	What is the main advantage of 3D printing over traditional manufacturing methods?

           +   a) Lower cost
           +   b) Faster production speed
           +   c) Ability to create complex geometries
+          +   d) More durable materials

+          +   c) Ability to create complex geometries